BenShapley/roblox-spotify-profile-website/README.md

 2. **Run Flask:**

-   Run your flask app using **flask run** and open the local website
+   Run your flask app using **flask run** within your command prompt and open the local website

    > **Note**
    >
-   > Ensure you are within your Virtual Environment when you run your flask app
+   > Ensure you are within your Virtual Environment with all the requirments installed when you run your flask app

 3. **Search a Name:**